Updated: Mar 31

-There are important differences between non curated data and curated information.
-Our modern world is drowning in non curated data.
-All the while, making curated information harder to realize.
-It is getting harder to separate the signal from the noise.
+There are important differences between non-curated data and curated information.
+Our modern world is drowning in non-curated data.
+All the while, making curated information more difficult to realize.
+It is getting more challenging to separate the signal from the noise.
 In fact, even our definition of censorship has changed.
 It is no longer the "book burning" related withholding of curated information as per past generations.
 Today it is the opposite.
-Censorship is associated with drowning others with non curated data noise and purposefully creating an information curation-challenged environment.
+Censorship is associated with drowning others in non-curated data noise and purposefully creating a confidence-reducing, information curation-challenged environment.
 As sociologist Zeynep Tufekci said:

-“The most effective forms of censorship today involve meddling with trust and attention, not muzzling speech itself.”
-(1)
+“The most effective forms of censorship today involve meddling with trust and attention, not muzzling speech itself.” [i]

-Banks (2), by their very nature, extensively use customer data.
+Banks [ii], by their very nature, extensively use customer data.
 Just like a car manufacturer uses metal/metal alloys, plastics, and computer components to make cars, banks use credit, income, and wealth customer data to make financial products.
-The bank's financial product creation process is, in a very real sense, the process of curating (structuring) non curated customer data to create a curated information-based product.
+The bank's financial product manufacturing process is, in a very real sense, the process of curating (structuring) non-curated customer data to create a curated information-based product.
 As such, the bank has a tremendous opportunity to leverage its own economic natural resource.
-It is a matter of transitioning non curated data into useful curated information.
+It is a matter of transitioning non-curated data into useful curated information.

 Just add a few data scientists and you are good to go!
 Right?
 Maybe?.....Not really?
 There is certainly more to it, but this intention is directionally correct.

-Next, let’s summarize our perspective on data and risk management, as the building blocks of an operational nudge unit.
+Next, let’s summarize our perspective on the convergence of data and risk management.
+These are the building blocks of an operational nudge unit.

-We appreciate it is hard to quantify the true effectiveness of risk management.
-At a minimum, we take it on faith that it is important and bank leadership provides budgets to fund risk management organizations.
+We appreciate it is difficult to quantify the true effectiveness of risk management.
+At a minimum, we take it on faith that risk management is important and bank leadership provides organizational budget funding.
 The budget allocation is often judgmental, anchored in last year's budget amount.
 At the other extreme, banks will react by potentially spending $billions to remediate regulatory mishaps.
 The number of headline examples is almost endless, certainly, the OCC's $25 Billion Mortgage Settlement is a good example.
 For those of us that have lived through these regulatory actions, we appreciate the headline regulatory cost is just a starting point.
 The actual cost, including operating, legal, consultants, etc., is some multiple of the headline cost.

 The Nudge Unit defined

-First of all, this concept is not new, only the products and scale are changing.
-In the 1980s and 1990s, starting primarily with Citibank, Capital One, and other bank data pioneers, credit card companies began to realize the power of data.
+First, this concept is not new, only the products and scale are changing.
+In the 1980s and 1990s, starting primarily with Citibank, Capital One, and other bank data pioneers, credit card companies began realizing the power of data.
 In fact, Capital One, the brainchild of Richard Fairbank and Nigel Morris, was built specifically to utilize an "Information-Based Strategy" or "IBS."
 Full disclosure, I previously worked for both organizations (or predecessor organizations).
 To some degree, the use of data in credit card companies is easier, since the card product is already "data and automation-ready."
-The change today occurs because traditionally "harder" bank products, like mortgages, are more analytical and automation available.
-Please see our Automation Adaptability Framework in the appendix for key features of different bank product automation adaptability.
+The change today occurs because traditionally more "data and automation-challenged” bank products, like mortgages, are more analytical and automation available today.
+This occurred because of the data management improvements mentioned earlier.
+Please see our Automation Adaptability Framework in the appendix for key features for different bank product automation adaptability.

-For Google, that may be ok.
+For Google, that may be fine.
 Banking does not usually have this luxury.
-Meaning, banking is in the business of why.
-If someone is declined for a loan, by law, the bank must provide the customer a causal-based "why" explanation.
+This means banking is in the business of why.
+If a loan applicant is declined for a loan, by law, the bank must provide the customer a causal-based "why" adverse action explanation.
 If a customer’s security portfolio value drops, a customer is going to demand why.
-If a person applies for a mortgage, it is declined, and the applicant belongs to a protected class (like race, gender, age, etc), the bank is required by law to track why the applicant was declined in terms of confirming the decline decision was not a result of disparate treatment.
-(4)
+If a person applies for a mortgage, it is declined, and the applicant belongs to a protected class (like race, gender, age, etc), the bank is required by law to track why the applicant was declined in terms of confirming the decline decision was not a result of disparate treatment. [iv]

 In the next section, by example, we will provide an explanation of how banks could use a nudge unit (or similar) to drive risk management effectiveness, in the causal context.